 Requirement for adequate support for Meter Tails/Cables

+This is something which is far and away the most common issue with meter tails.
 They are often hung from the meter over to the consumer unit (or even fuse board on older installations).
 This is often on the fashion of a large “lazy loop” as the thick cable does not bend too easily.

 Do Buried Meter Tails Need RCD protection?